aadarshsingh191198/AAAI-21-SDU-shared-task-1-AI/README.md

 # SDU@AAAI-21 - Shared Task 1: Acronym Identification

-This repository contains the acronym identification training and development set along with the evaluation scripts for the [acronym identification task at SDU@AAAI-21](https://sites.google.com/view/sdu-aaai21/shared-task).
+This repository contains the following:
+* acronym identification training and development set along with the evaluation scripts for the [acronym identification task at SDU@AAAI-21](https://sites.google.com/view/sdu-aaai21/shared-task)[*]
+* scripts to generate data as per usecase[+]
+* notebooks containing training, validation and prediction code[+]
+* scripts to generate output as per the required format[+]

+[*] - Already present in the original repository
+[+] - Added by me

 # Dataset